wsldankers/bijson/README.md

 Exponent length size, sign, sign.

-Exponent: bits 0 and 1 denote the size of the following integer, which describes the length of the exponent in bytes.
-If this length is 0 then the exponent is 0, making the value effectively a decimally represented integer.
+Exponent: bits 0 and 1 denote the size of the following integer, which describes the length-1 of the exponent in bytes.

 Bit 2 is the sign of the mantissa.
 Bit 3 is the sign of the exponent.